nd-jeong/Flappy-Bird-Clone/readme.md

 You will be working individually for this project, but we'll be guiding you along the process and helping as you go.

-As part of this project, you'll be required to create a project presentation that you will use to present your work at the end of project week.
-Your goal for this presentation is to extract the most important aspects of what went into building your project into easy-to-use language and practice speaking and presenting about your code.
+As part of this project, you'll be required to present your project to your instructors and classmates in a "Science Fair" showcase.
+Your goal for this presentation is to extract the most important aspects of what went into building your project into easy-to-use language and practice speaking and presenting about your code (and having people play your game!)

 Show us what you've got!